-Melina Knabe is a second-year Ph.D. student in the Human Development area of the Department of Educational Psychology.
+Melina Knabe is a sixth-year Ph.D. student in the Human Development area of the Department of Educational Psychology.
 Melina received her B.S. in Neuroscience from Washington and Lee University in 2017.
-Melina is interested in the effect of language learning history on early word learning and memory development.
-In addition to studying multilingualism, she intends to investigate individual differences in children’s ability to intentionally forget information.
-Ultimately, she hopes to apply her work to second language learning in the classroom.
+Her research investigates the cognitive processes that support early word learning in single- and dual-language learners.
+Specifically, she studies how desirable difficulties can optimize children’s long-term retention of worlds in the context of educational materials.
 Melina is being advised by Dr. Haley Vlach.

 Undergraduate Research Assistants

 Aayush Agrawal is an undergraduate research assistant in the LCD Lab majoring in Neurobiology and Psychology.
 After receiving his Bachelor’s degree, he plans on attending medical school.
 In his free time, he enjoys baking sweets, painting shoes, and walking outdoors.

 Alexia Bales is an undergraduate research assistant in the LCD Lab.
 She is pursuing a degree in Communication Sciences and Disorders, as well as Health Promotion and Health Equity.
 After receiving her bachelor’s from the School of Education, she hopes to attend graduate school to study Speech and Language Pathology.
 She enjoys listening to nutrition podcasts, spending time with her friends and dog, and waterskiing for the Shermalot Ski Team and UW Waterski and Wakeboard Club.